teomoraitis/MarineTracker/README.md

 📁 [`Frontend-React/README.md`](./Frontend-React/README.md)

 #### Quick Start Script of steps 1. & 2.
 (Optional)
-You can automatically run Kafka and Spring Boot by running this script:
+You can automatically run Kafka and Spring Boot by running this script (*it needs gnome-terminal in order to run*):
 ```bash
 ./start_backend.sh
 ```